vadmium/python-altium/README.md

     <http://www.decalage.info/python/olefileio>, or version 2.4 of the Pillow
     fork, from <http://python-pillow.github.io/>.
 The PL fork would be simpler to install, but Pillow is probably more widely used.
+* TK (Only required to display schematics in a window)

 ## Usage ##